nuts-foundation/nuts-node/docs/pages/deployment/certificates.rst

 This means the certificate chain now provides the root of trust and has stricter requirements than connection certificates.

 Trust in specific certificate CAs is configured per use-case in a :ref:`Discovery <discovery>` and :ref:`Policy <policy>` definition file.
-All CA certificates from chains trusted per the above definition files are automatically added to the CRL checker at runtime.
+CRLs from trusted chains (per the above definition files) are consulted when evaluating ``did:x509`` Verifiable Credentials.
 For certificate chains used in ``did:x509`` the Nuts-node always uses a hard-fail strategy, i.e., the ``pki.softfail`` config value is ignored during certificate validation for ``did:x509``.
 This means that the Nuts-node will not be able to verify a ``did:x509`` DID or Verifiable Credential signed by this DID Method if the CRL cannot be downloaded and the CRL in the cache is older than ``pki.maxupdatefailhours``.